obophenotype/upheno/docs/reference/phenotype-data.md

 Post-coordinated phenotype curation simply means that the different constituents of phenotype (characteristic, bearer, modifier etc) are captured individually.
 This has certain advantages.
 For example, the phenotype space is _enormous_, as you can measure variations in many observable charactertics from chemical entities present in the blood, the microbiome to a host of morphological and developmental abnormalities.
-Instead of having individual (controlled vocabulary) terms for `increased level of X`, `decreased level X`, `abnormal level of X`, `increased level of X in blood` for thousands of chemical compounds synthesized by the human body, you just have "increased level", "blood" and all the chemical compounds.
+Instead of having individual (controlled vocabulary) terms for `increased level of X`, `decreased level X`, `abnormal level of X`, `increased level of X in blood` for thousands of chemical compounds synthesized by the human body, you just have "increased level", "blood" and all the chemical compounds, and capture them separately.

-There are at least three flavours of post-coordinated phenotype curation prevalent in the biomedical domain, four if you count quantified phenotypes:
+There are at least three flavours (probably more) of post-coordinated phenotype curation prevalent in the biomedical domain (four if you count quantified phenotypes):

 - [Trait + modifier](#traitmodifier)
 - [Bearer only](#beareronly)